tuftselectricracing/FormulaHybrid2020/README.md

-# FormulaHybrid2020
+# Formula Hybrid 2020
-Files and such for Hormula Hybrid 2020
+Files and such for Formula Hybrid 2020